Recipe for Winter Salad (Festive, Easy, 15 Minutes)

 • MAKE VINAIGRETTE DRESSING: Combine all ingredients in a jar or sealed container.
 Shake well until smooth and emulsified.
 Alternatively, whisk all ingredients together except oil.
 Slowly add a stream of oil while whisking until smooth.

-• ASSEMBLE WINTER SALAD: Cut or rip greens into small pieces.
-Drizzle dressing – you won't need it all.
+• ASSEMBLE WINTER SALAD: Cut or rip greens into small pieces and add them to a large bowl.
+Drizzle on dressing – you won't need it all.
 Scatter nuts, pears and pomegranate seeds evenly over lettuce.
-Add small little clumps of ricotta if desired (e.g. 1 teaspoon in size).
+Add small clumps of ricotta if desired (e.g. 1 teaspoon in size).
 Serve immediately.
 If forming into a wreath on a platter, you can serve the dressing in a small bowl in the center of the wreath.

 Recipe Notes

-1. Lettuce substitutes: Feel free to mix it up with lots of green contrasts.
+1. Greens substitutes: Feel free to mix it up with lots of green contrasts.

 • Soft lettuce greens: Boston/Bibb lettuce, arugula, frisée or other leafy greens

-• Deep greens: kale salad, baby kale, baby spinach
+• Deep greens: baby kale (finely chopped) or baby spinach

-• Other greens: shredded brussels sprouts, cabbage, snap peas or creamy avocado.
+• Hearty add-ins: shredded brussels sprouts, cabbage, snap peas or creamy avocado.

 2. How to extract pomegranate seeds from pomegranate: Roll pomegranate on counter to loosen seeds.
 Cut pomegranate in half.
 Taking the first half, hold pomegranate seed side down over a bowl.
 Smack the outside with a wooden spoon (hard!) to release the seeds.
 Repeat with the other half.
 Here’s a video on extracting seeds.
 Alternatively, try this other option from Cooks Illustrated.
 You will get about 1 to 1 1/4 cups or a bit more from 1 Pomegranate.

-• You can add finely chopped green onion, tarragon, chives, garlic.
+• Add finely chopped green onion, tarragon, chives, garlic.

-• Feel free to replace the orange zest with lemon zest or lime juice.
+• Replace orange zest with lemon zest or lime juice.

 6. Shortcuts: To cut the time, try one or more of these shortcuts: buy pomegranate seeds (they sell them at Costco); buy pre-washed greens; buy pre-roasted nuts; use a store-bought vinaigrette and add a dash of pure maple syrup or honey and some orange zest if you like.